yan-xinyi/AKE/README.md

 ## Dataset discription
 In our study, two kinds of data are used: the cognitive signal data from human readings behaviors and the AKE from Microblogs data.
 ### 1. cognitive signal data -- Zuco Dataset
-In this study, we choose the Zurich Cognitive Language Processing Corpus (ZUCO), which captures eye-tracking signals and EEG signals of 12 adult native speakers reading approximately 1100 English sentences in normal and task reading modes.
+In this study, we choose <b>the Zurich Cognitive Language Processing Corpus (ZUCO)</b>, which captures eye-tracking signals and EEG signals of 12 adult native speakers reading approximately 1100 English sentences in normal and task reading modes.
 The raw data can be visited at: https://osf.io/2urht/#!.

-Only data from the normal reading mode were utilized to align with human natural reading habits.
+Only data from <b>the normal reading mode</b> were utilized to align with human natural reading habits.
 The reading corpus includes two datasets: 400 movie reviews from the Stanford Sentiment Treebank and 300 paragraphs about celebrities from the Wikipedia Relation Extraction Corpus.
-We release our all train and test data in "dataset" directory, In the dataset below, cognitive features have been spliced between each word and the corresponding label.
-Meaning of each column of dataset:
+We release our all train and test data in “dataset” directory, In the Zuco dataset, cognitive features have been spliced between each word and the corresponding label.
-    - Column 1: words
-    - Columns 2 to 18: word-level eye-tracking signals
-    - Columns 19 to 26: word-level EEG signals
-    - Column 27: labels

-There are 17 Eye-tracking features and 8 EEG features were extracted from the dataset:
+Specifically, there are <b>17 Eye-tracking features</b> and <b>8 EEG features</b> were extracted from the dataset:

 - <b>Eye-tracking features</b>

-  In ZUCO Corpus, Hollenstein et al.(2019) categorized the 17 eye-tracking features into three groups(Refer to Table 1): Early-Stage Features,Late-Stage Features and Contextual Features,encompassing all gaze behavior stages and contextual influences.
-Early-Stage Features reflect readers' initial comprehension and cognitive processing of the text, while Late-Stage Features indicate readers' syntactic and semantic comprehension.
-Contextual Features refer to the gaze behavior of readers on the words surrounding the current word.
+  In ZUCO Corpus, Hollenstein et al.(2019) categorized the 17 eye-tracking features into three groups(Refer to Table 1): Early-Stage Features,Late-Stage Features and Contextual Features, encompassing all gaze behavior stages and contextual influences.
+    - Early-Stage Features reflect readers' initial comprehension and cognitive processing of the text.
+    - Late-Stage Features indicate readers' syntactic and semantic comprehension.
+    - Contextual Features refer to the gaze behavior of readers on the words surrounding the current word.

 <div align=center>
 <img src="https://github.com/yan-xinyi/AKE/blob/main/figure/ET_features.png" width="750px" alt="Table 1.
 Summary of Eye-Tracking Features">